stefanvanburen/eliza/README.md

 # eliza

-`eliza` is a CLI for interacting with the [Connect demo service](https://github.com/connectrpc/examples-go).
+`eliza` is a TUI for interacting with the [Connect demo service](https://github.com/connectrpc/examples-go).
-It uses [bubbletea](https://github.com/charmbracelet/bubbletea) for rendering the CLI.
+It uses [bubbletea](https://github.com/charmbracelet/bubbletea) for rendering the TUI.

 ## Usage